dekkerglen/CubeCobra/README.md

 Clone the project into a folder of your choice.

-You can either copy the `cubecobrasecrets.example` folder outside the root folder such that the resulting directory structure looks like this:
+You can either copy and rename the `cubecobrasecrets.example` folder outside the root folder such that the resulting directory structure looks like this:
 ```sh
 .
 ├── CubeCobra               # Cloned repository